artyomagadzhanyan421/taskify/README.md

 - [Boxicons](https://github.com/atisawd/boxicons.git) for web icons integration

 ## Pages
-- Sign Up Page — Create a new account
+- SignUp Page - Create a new account
-- Sign In Page — Log in to access tasks
+- SignIn Page - Log in to access tasks
-- Home Page — View tasks and navigate using the Navbar
+- Home Page - View tasks and navigate using the Navbar
-- Read Page — View detailed information about a task
+- Read Page - View detailed information about a task
-- Edit Page — Edit an existing task
+- Edit Page - Edit an existing task
-- Add Page — Create a new task
+- Add Page - Create a new task

 ## Components
-- Navbar — Navigation bar with a sign-out button
+- Navbar - Navigation bar with a sign-out button
-- Tasks — Displays the list of tasks using a responsive grid layout
+- Tasks - Displays the list of tasks using a responsive grid layout
 - NoTasks - Shows alert message if no tasks were created
-- Error — Renders API error messages
+- Error - Renders API error messages
-- LoadingTasks — Displays loader component for all tasks
+- LoadingTasks - Displays loader component for all tasks
 - LoadingTask - Shows loading state for a single task
 - LoadingForm - Lands Skeleton loader to render Edit page information